 - Receipt of outside aid/scholarships

 Students who are planning to study abroad must be approved through the Dean of Studies.
-The student is responsible for paying the bill.
 Generally, the financial aid award does not change with participation in the internship program.
 Additional costs can include round-trip airfare, student visa fees (if applicable) and weekend travel.
 In nearly all instances your financial aid status remains the same, just as if you were living on campus.
-Tre are a few exceptions to the transfer of aid policy and students may contact the Financial Aid Office for complete details.
+There are a few exceptions to the transfer of aid policy and students may contact the Financial Aid Office for complete details.

 Return of Title IV Funds (Federal and some state financial aid)